davidgasquez/awesome-duckdb/README.md

 - [yato](https://github.com/Bl3f/yato) - The smallest DuckDB SQL orchestrator on Earth.
 - [SQLMesh](https://github.com/TobikoData/sqlmesh) - A next-generation data transformation and modeling framework with support for DuckDB connections for state, transformations & running unit tests locally.
 - [ADPivot](https://github.com/danilo-css/analytics-data-pivot) - No code tool built on top of DuckDB-Wasm and Pyodide that helps build pivot tables from databases of any size with a few clicks.
-- [Kepler.gl](https://kepler.gl/) - Kepler.gl is a powerful open source geospatial analysis tool for large-scale data sets, now embeds duckdb wasm to create geospatial layers.
+- [Kepler.gl](https://kepler.gl/) - Kepler.gl is a powerful open-source geospatial analysis tool for large-scale data sets, now embeds duckdb wasm to create geospatial layers.
 - [duckdb.yazi](https://github.com/wylie102/duckdb.yazi) - Preview csv/tsv, json, and Parquet files in the yazi file manager using duckdb.
 View the raw data, or a "summarized" view with data-types, min, max, avg etc. for all columns.
 - [Greybeam](https://www.greybeam.ai/) - Routes your Snowflake queries to a DuckDB powered warehouse to reduce costs and speed up queries.
 - [Datakit](https://datakit.page/) - The privacy-first data analysis toolkit.
-- [Tailpipe](https://github.com/turbot/tailpipe) - An open source SIEM for instant log insights.
+- [Tailpipe](https://github.com/turbot/tailpipe) - An open-source SIEM for instant log insights.
-- [ETLX](https://github.com/realdatadriven/etlx) - DuckDB-powered ETL tool writen in go, inspired by evidence.dev’s syntax.
+- [ETLX](https://github.com/realdatadriven/etlx) - DuckDB-powered ETL tool written in Go, inspired by evidence.dev’s syntax.
 It uses a structured Markdown config where heading levels define nested blocks, yaml code blocks specify metadata, and sql code blocks handle data interactions.
 Enables clean, code-light orchestration with minimal setup.
 - [Hugr](https://hugr-lab.github.io/) - An data mesh platform and high-performance GraphQL backend powered by DuckDB.

 ## Backends